Masc20/CSO-Clearance-Payment-List/README.md

 # CSO Clearance Payment List

-This is a lightweight, local-storage based web application designed for ACLC College of Butuan's CSO (Community Service Organization) to manage student payments for clearance.
+This is a lightweight, local-storage based web application designed for ACLC College of Mandaue's CSO (Community Service Organization) to manage student payments for clearance.
 It provides a simple student-facing form for submission and an administrative dashboard for managing records and application settings.

 ## Features